 And more.

-It is a complete premium plugin.
 Their plan starts at $24.95 a year for a single-site license.
-When you are just beginning, the single site license would be ideal.
+When you are just beginning, the single-site license would be ideal.
 Their top-tier subscription will let you use the plugin on unlimited sites.

 Now you know what Perfmatters is.
-Next, let’s see the ideal Perfmatters settings you can get.
+Next, let’s explore what are the ideal settings for Perfmatters to optimize WordPress.

-Best Perfmatters Settings to Improve Pagespeed: Recommended Configuration
+Best Perfmatters Setup to Improve PageSpeed: Recommended Configuration

 The Perfmatters plugin has an easy-to-use dashboard, which you can see under the WordPress settings section.